MonacoProtocol/market-seeder/README.md

+# ARCHIVED 📦 #

+This repo is related to `v1` of the Monaco Protocol.

 # Market Seeder

 Tool for seeding markets on The Monaco Protocol.
 The tool makes use of the Monaco Protocol [seed-calculator](https://github.com/MonacoProtocol/seed-calculator) package.